scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ## Scalatron Dependency and Tests

 Next, I want to add the dependency to the Scalatron jar file to the project.
-As Scalatron isnÕt published anywhere, IÕll just create a lib directory and put the jar file from the Scalatron distribution in there.
+As Scalatron isnï¿½t published anywhere, Iï¿½ll just create a lib directory and put the jar file from the Scalatron distribution in there.

-Another basic thing thatÕs still missing from the build is the configuration of some kind of tests.
-I absolutely want to write tests against my botÕs functionality, as itÕs very difficult to debug a bot during a running bot war.
-IÕll use *Specs2* for that, of course, because itÕs all kinds of genius.
-WeÕll add the following lines to our `botSettings`:
+Another basic thing thatï¿½s still missing from the build is the configuration of some kind of tests.
+I absolutely want to write tests against my botï¿½s functionality, as itï¿½s very difficult to debug a bot during a running bot war.
+Iï¿½ll use *Specs2* for that, of course, because itï¿½s all kinds of genius.
+Weï¿½ll add the following lines to our `botSettings`:

     libraryDependencies ++= Seq(
       "org.specs2" %% "specs2" % "1.8.2" % "test",